 - Team standings will be based on sets won/lost, not matches (although you will have more sets in the win column if you win more matches, obviously).
-Tiebreakers in the standings will be most wins in division, fewer losses in division, higher UR fun point average, then head-to-head record.
+Tiebreakers in the standings will be points (2 points for each set won), wins, fewer losses, UR fun point average, then head-to-head record.

 - The playoffs will occur over the last week (or 2 if necessary) of the season.
 Generally, for leagues with 10-team pools, the final match of second-last week will be the first round of the playoffs, with the remaining playoff rounds being on the final week.
 Each match will be the same as regular season matches (21/21/15 capped at 2 points over the maximum).
 If time expires during the 3rd set, whichever team is winning at that point will win the match (no 5-point minimum required).
 If time expires during the 2nd set, then total points scored in the 2 sets to that point will determine the winner of the match.